creativeprojects/go-selfupdate/README.md

 - Retrieve the proper binary for the OS and arch where the binary is running
 - Update the binary with rollback support on failure
 - Tested on Linux, macOS and Windows
-- Support for different versions of ARM architectures
+- Support for different versions of ARM architecture
 - Support macOS universal binaries
-- Many archive and compression formats are supported (zip, tar, gzip, xzip, bzip2)
+- Many archive and compression formats are supported (zip, tar, gzip, xz, bzip2)
 - Support private repositories
 - Support hash, signature validation